dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 Note: Build is tested on all the environments but the application has only been tested on macOS and Windows, needs testing but everything seems to work.

-### App Build
+### App Installer Build

 You can find some scripts to help you build the application on the 'web/tools' folder.
-For windows/macOS requires you to have installed nodejs and rust.
-For Linux you should have Docker with buildx (plugin to support cross-compilation) installed.
+In requires you to have installed the appropiate dependencies (nodejs and rust | docker with buildx).

-There are still no public builds available for the electron app.
-I will add some and link them here.
+### App Installer Downloads

+App installers can be found [here](https://github.com/habspeaker/habspeaker-builds/releases).

 ## Audio Component Details: